mdriscollic/docs/content/en/docs/Acquisitions/Invoices/_index.md

 ## Deleting an invoice

-Deleting an invoice is possible while in an Open, Reviewed, or Cancelled status.
-Once an invoice has transitioned to Approved or Paid, it cannot be deleted.
+Deleting an invoice is possible while in an Open or Reviewed status.
+Once an invoice has transitioned to Approved, Paid, or Cancelled it cannot be deleted.

 1. Find the invoice you want to delete and select it.
 2. In the **Vendor invoice number** pane, click **Actions** > **Delete**.